-4.3.6 BARRIERS
+3.3.6 BARRIERS

-- Barriers between the traffic lane and Parklet are required to protect the Parklet and patrons. - Parklet barriers must meet similar bulk and weight features to and functionally equivalent to water filled barriers - A vehicle barrier must be provided along the side of the Parklet within the 0.1 metre offset.
-This can be in the form of a continuous barrier (to Council's satisfaction) or in sections with pedestrian fencing. - Where a continuous barrier is not provided then Pedestrian fencing or alternative measures for physical separation between vehicle barriers. - Whilst public street lighting is typically provided along streets and roads, reflectors should be provided on the Parklet approach side and along the traffic lane interface to increase visibility of the Parklet.
+- Barriers between the traffic lane and parklet are required to protect the parklet and patrons. - Parklet barriers must meet similar bulk and weight features to and functionally equivalent to water filled barriers - A vehicle barrier must be provided along the side of the parklet within the 0.1 metre offset.
+This can be in the form of a continuous barrier (to Council's satisfaction) or in sections with pedestrian fencing. - Where a continuous barrier is not provided then Pedestrian fencing or alternative measures for physical separation between vehicle barriers. - Whilst public street lighting is typically provided along streets and roads, reflectors should be provided on the parklet approach side and along the traffic lane interface to increase visibility of the parklet.

-4.3.7 PLATFORMS
+3.3.7 PLATFORMS

-Platforms provide a safe and accessible surface for trading and need to meet the following requirements:
+Platforms provide a safe and accessible surface for trading and need to meed the following requirements:

 - Must not present a trip hazard any raised platform or timber decking should be flush with the existing footpath/ top of kerb to ensure it does not pose a trip hazard.
-The decking platform should be non-slip and suitable for people of all abilities. - Drainage and Services The platform of the Parklets should be clear of any existing drains to ensure drains can function adequately.
+The decking platform should be non-slip and suitable for people of all abilities. - Drainage and Services The platform of the parklets should be clear of any existing drains to ensure drains can function adequately.
 Maintenance access to existing pits may also be required and needs to be confirmed and considered as part of the design process.

-4.3.8 RAMPS
+3.3.8 RAMPS

-Ramps provide safe and compliant access to Parklet platforms from the existing ground or road surface.
 Where a ramp is proposed, the following requirements must be met:

-- Preferred that ramps are integrated into design to allow for ease of access without requiring assistance from staff. - Ramps should be accommodated within the Parklet space wherever possible. - · Ensure that ramps do not create a trip hazard. - · The use of metal ramps is discouraged. - · Ensure ramps are non-slip.
+- Preferred that ramps are integrated into design to allow for ease of access without requiring assistance from staff. - Ramps should be accommodated within the parklet space wherever possible. - · Ensure that ramps do not create a trip hazard. - · The use of metal ramps is discouraged. - · Ensure ramps are non-slip.

-4.3.9 VISIBILITY / VERTICAL ELEMENTS
+3.3.9 VISIBILITY / VERTICAL ELEMENTS

-To increase visibility of the Parklet to motorists, there should be some vertical elements at driver eye height, such as fencing, landscaping, weather protection etc.
+To increase visibility of the parklet to motorists, there should be some vertical elements at driver eye height, such as fencing, landscaping, weather protection etc.

-4.3.10 LIGHTING
+3.3.10 LIGHTING